 Feeder Analysis Initiatives Target date X54 This feeder supplies the Oxford township and a large amount of the surrounding rural area.
-This feeder is predominantly 11 kV rural overhead network. .
-This feeder is alternative supplies for this feeder.
-They include SW66 This feeder supplies the West Eyreton region from our Swannanoa zone substation.
+This feeder is predominantly 11 kV rural overhead network.
+Several projects in the 10-year plan will help with alternative supplies for this feeder.
+They include feeder ties to other feeders supplied out of Swannanoa zone substation and Ashley grid exit point (GXP).
+It is expected these will minimise the impact of severe weather events on this part of the rural network.
+In the short term MainPower has reconfigured the downstream network, which is expected to improve feeder reliability.
+FY29-FY34 SW66 This feeder supplies the West Eyreton region from our Swannanoa zone substation.
 This feeder is also a large rural overhead feeder that has experienced a high number of vegetation- and weather-related interruptions over the past five years.
-Although it is a rural feeder, this region is more densely populated than a typical rural feeder, and therefore interruptions have a higher impact, owing to the larger number of connections. been completed on this feeder to minimise the number of customers affected by outages.
+Although it is a rural feeder, this region is more densely populated than a typical rural feeder, and therefore interruptions have a higher impact, owing to the larger number of connections.
+Several reinforcement projects have recently been completed on this feeder to minimise the number of customers affected by outages.
 We also aim to improve and target our vegetation management programme to prevent vegetation-related interruptions.
-SW62 This is the main feeder supplying the rural area west of Rangiora.
+Ongoing reliability of this feeder will be monitored to assess the effectiveness of these reinforcements.
+FY29-FY3( SW62 This is the main feeder supplying the rural area west of Rangiora.
 It is predominantly 11 kV rural overhead construction.
 Investigations into the feeder have revealed several outages with unidentified causes - the disproportionate number of vegetation- and lightning-related outages may be related to some of these unidentified causes.
 Comprehensive assessments of the feeder revealed opportunities for enhancing equipment compatibility.
 We've implemented targeted improvements, which are anticipated to substantially boost the feeder's reliability.
 FY25 Cul_1222 This is the 33kV sub-transmission line supplying the Hanmer Springs region.
 A major project to upgrade the Hanmer Springs sub-transmission line will improve the resilience and reliability of the existing line with stronger conductor and structures.
 The line route and structure footings will also be reviewed to mitigate the impact of potential natural hazards where possible.
 FY29-FY30 ASY_2772 This feeder supplies the Loburn and Okuku area.
 This feeder is predominantly 11 kV rural overhead network.
 Future projects are planned to provide an alternative supply to this feeder from the Burnt Hill zone substation.
 This is expected to significantly improve feeder resilience.
 FY33-FY34 H31 This feeder supplies the Hawarden township and the large rural area west of the township.
 The feeder is entirely rural overhead in construction.
 As the inclusion of this feeder in the high-impact list was largely related to a weather event that had a large impact on the entire network, the feeder will be monitored for ongoing contributions to SAIDI and SAIFI during weather events and action taken if the trend continues.
 N/A